Q. How much are Girl Scout Cookies?

 Q. What do I do if I run out of cookies at my booth site?

 A. Troops that run out of cookies before or during their booth site can always pick up more cookies from the Cookie Buffer.
-The location of the Cookie Buffer for 2014 will be announced at a later date.
-The Cookie Buffer will be open on select days and times to be posted on our website.
+The location of the Cookie Buffer for 2016 will be announced at a later date.
+The Cookie Buffer will be open on select days and times to be announced via our Cookie Bites Blog.

 Troops should never abandon a booth site.
 The booth sites are published to the general public, so customers will be expecting the girls to be there.
 It is poor customer service if we don’t show up when we say we will.